The Sound Insulation Testing Register (Ireland) was created in order to:

 The Institute of Acoustics is the UK's professional body for those working in acoustics, noise and vibration.
 Formed in 1974, it has some 3000 members and an active Irish Branch.

-The Association of Noise Consultants is a trade association for acoustics, noise and vibration consultancy practices whose 115 members employ nearly 900 consultants.
+The Association of Noise Consultants is a trade association for acoustics, noise and vibration consultancy practices whose 115 members employ over 1000 consultants.
 ANC operates a Registration Scheme for sound insulation testing in the UK.